-Christopher Beatty has substantial trial and appellate litigation experience in both state and federal court.
-He particularly focuses on finance and entertainment litigation, but also has experience in antitrust, bankruptcy, trusts and estates, family disputes, employment, intellectual property and other complex business matters.
+Christopher Beatty has substantial trial and appellate litigation experience in both state and federal courts.
+He was recently recognized as one of the “Top 40 Lawyers Under 40” in California by the Daily Journal.
+He has extensive experience in litigation involving finance, startups, “business divorces,” entertainment matters, real estate, insurance issues, bankruptcy, trusts and estates, family disputes, employment, intellectual property, and other complex business matters.

 - Represented GlaxoSmithKline in federal court as a plaintiff against Abbott Laboratories.
 The case involved antitrust, breach of contract, and unfair competition claims.
 After a four-week jury trial, jurors awarded GSK with a multimillion dollar verdict.